Person Centred Care and Planning

 - Residential and nursing home staff

-- Personal assistants
+- Personal Assistants

 - Staff working in supported living or community services

-Why This Training Is Important
+Why This Training Matters

 Despite this, many services unintentionally drift into task-focused care, where routines take priority over the person.
+This can result in:

 This course brings person-centred care back into focus, helping staff understand how to deliver it consistently, even in busy environments.